RTinIT/rsschool-cv-stage0-/cv.md

 ---
 ###About me

-I'm an entury-level specialist and I don't have work experience, but my goal is to become the best in this direction.
+I'm an entury-level specialist and I have no work experience, but my goal is to become the best in this direction.
 I'm constantly in search of new opportunities for self-study.
 I'm purposeful, fast-learning, stress-resistant, responsible, honest and open.

 ---